 The Brazil Scientific Mobility Program for undergraduates, or BSMP, is a non-degree program for Brazilian students to study at colleges and universities in the United States.
 Over the past two years, the Institute of International Education (IIE) has placed approximately 6,000 Brazilian undergraduate students at institutions across the U.S.

-The Brazil Scientific Mobility Program is designed to offer students the opportunity to pursue study in mostly Science, Technology, Engineering and Math (STEM) fields for one-year full-time academic programs or for a Long-Term Intensive English Programs (IEP) with the possibility of continuing for two additional semesters (or three quarters) of full-time academic studies.
+The Brazil Scientific Mobility Program is designed to offer students the opportunity to pursue study in mostly Science, Technology, Engineering and Math (STEM) fields for one-year full-time academic programs.
+Based on their English levels, students may participate in a Short-Term Intensive English Program (IEP), during the summer prior to the start of their 2015-2016 full-time academic study, which would last two semesters (or three quarters).

 U.S. institutions will find that hosting these students will enrich diversity on campus, enhance international exposure and broaden cultural perspectives.
 The program is foreign-sourced, fully funded by CAPES and CNPq and administered by the Institute of International Education in the United States.